 A growing collection of neon signs from a variety of Bakersfield's local iconic restaurants, shops, and more.
 All of our neon signs are lovingly restored to working order.
 This space also features a beautiful rose garden and outdoor venue space.

 Our newest addition to Pioneer Village was once the childhood home of country legend, Merle Haggard.
-Originally converted from a railroad car in 1935, this exhibit includes family heirlooms that were lovingly provided by Lillian Rae Haggard (Merle's sister) on behalf of the Haggard Family.
-Restoration was led by Historical Architect George Taylor Louden, AIA who was hired by the Kern County Museum through funding from Cynthia Lake Charitable Trust.
+Originally converted from a (1910 refrigerator) railroad car in 1935, this exhibit includes family heirlooms that were lovingly provided by Lillian Haggard Rea (Merle's sister) on behalf of the Haggard Family.
+Restoration was led by Historical Architect George Taylor Louden, AIA, of Los Angeles who was hired by the Kern County Museum.
+The historical preservation and restoration work was funded from the Cynthia Lake Charitable Trust.

 Raymond A. Watson Historic Vehicle Exhibit